 We only hope that they will be compared head-to-head with niacin and aspirin to see if the pricey new pills are more effective at reducing heart attacks and strokes compared to the old and inexpensive drugs.

 What do you think?
 Have you ever had your lipoprotein(a) levels measured?
+Is there a strong family history of heart disease?
 Has your doctor ever mentioned that statins might raise levels of this important risk factor?
+Will you ask about getting a blood test for this lipid next time you see your doctor?
 Share your thoughts in the comment section below.